 Mix of hand count and retabulation

-The counting method is determined by the recount initiating mechanism and the type of voting system used.
+The counting method is determined by the recount initiating mechanism.

 If the recount is initiated by voters or county boards under 25 P.S., Chapter 14, Article XIV, 3154(e), or by the Secretary of the Commonwealth under 25 P.S.
 3154(g), the following procedures apply.
-There are no counties in Pennsylvania that use paper ballots other than in conjunction with electronic voting systems.
 In counties “in which an election district uses an electronic voting system utilizing paper ballots,” the counting method requires that the “County Board shall recount all ballots using manual, mechanical or electronic devices of a different type used for the specific election,” provided that all “ballots containing overvotes shall be counted manually.”
 This means that either a recount or a retabulation is possible, provided that all ballots with overvotes must be recounted by hand.
 25 P.S.
 3154(e)(2) and (3).
-The Secretary of the Commonwealth has published guidance pertaining to the canvassing of votes here, although it does not appear to include guidance pertaining to recount procedures.

 If the recount is initiated by voters or by the Secretary of the Commonwealth under 25 P.S.
 3261, the ballot boxes will be opened and the “entire vote of the election district” will be counted.
 25 P.S.
 3261.
 This remedy, however, is only available as a judicial proceeding commenced in or by “the court of common pleas, or a judge thereof, of the county in which any election district is located in which ballots were used.”